ErikKalkoken/aiodiskqueue/README.rst

 Description
 -----------

-This library for Python AsyncIO provides queues, which persist their content on disk.
-Their main advantage is that they their content will survive a normal process restart and potentially even a process crash.
+This library provides a persistent queue for Python AsyncIO.

+It's main advantage is that it's content will survive a normal process restart and potentially even a process crash.

+Each queue is stored in it's own SQLite database on disk to provide maximum isolation between queues.
+Using SQLite should also make the queue inherently process safe [needs confirmation].

 Usage
 -----

-Here is a basic example on how to use the queue
+Here is a basic example on how to use the queue:

 .. code:: python